wayne1g/orch/doc/opencontrail-docker.md

 ### 1.1 Connect Containers
 VRouter, the forwarding engine of OpenContrail, is located in host kernel.
 A pare of veth interfaces (one end in kernel and another end in container) is created to connect vRouter and container.

-### 1.2 Separate Virtual Networks
+### 1.2 Group Containers
-Separate virtual networks can be created by OpenContrail, to isolate traffic from different groups of containers.
+Virtual networks can be created by OpenContrail to separate containers into different groups, and isolate traffic between different groups of containers.

-### 1.3 Connect Virtual Networks by Policy
+### 1.3 Network Policy
-Policy can be created to allow specific traffic flowing between virtual networks.
+By default, when virtual networks are created, they are all isolated from each other.
+Network policy needs to be created and attached to virtual networks to allow certain traffic between specific virtual networks.

+Protocol, port and virtual network can be configured in the network policy to specify what traffic is allowed between which virtual networks.

+### 1.4 Flow Statistics
+OpenContrail is capable of collecting flow statistics and providing REST API interface for users to query.
+This makes it possible for users to create a feedback loop.
+By monitoring the traffic, users can check policy enforcement, change container deployment based on traffic load, etc.

+### 1.5 Pysical/External Access
+Floating IP is supported by OpenContrail to enable external access for containers.
+Gateway is required to support this feature.

 ## 2 Example
 This example is based on OpenContrail 1.06 and Ubuntu 12.04.3.